matejivanoski2009-gif/Assesment-Task-2-/Structure_Chart.md

 # Structure Chart:

 ### Description for Structure Chart:
 The structure chart shows how the main parts of Dead Zone: Polymorphism are organised and how the different game processes connect with each other.
-It breaks the game into sections such as setup, gameplay and the end game, with smaller processes underneath each section.
-This helps show the overall flow of the game and provides a clear plan for how the different functions and processes will work together when the game is developed.
+It breaks the game into sections such as setup, gameplay, and the endgame, with smaller processes under each section.
+This helps provide a clear plan for how the different functions and processes will work together when the game is developed.

 ---